arc64/www.tecks.co.nz/data-processing/4b-copy-data/Destination/types-of-research-evidence/approaches-to-research-into-learning-and-teaching/what-types-of-explanation-are-sought-by-the-three-main-approaches-to-research/the-types-of-explanation-sought-by-cognitive-scientists.md

 ---
+has_children: false
 layout: default
+nav_order: 2
-title: "The types of explanation sought by cognitive scientists "
+title: 'The types of explanation sought by cognitive scientists '
-nav_order: Thetypesofexplanationsoughtbycognitivescientists
-has_children: false
 ---
 # The types of explanation sought by cognitive scientists